From Diabetes to Low Blood Sugar

-And fat is the only macronutrient that doesn’t spike insulin and blood sugar.
+And fat is the only macronutrient that doesn’t spike Fat Storing Hormone and blood sugar.
 Both protein and carbohydrates do.
 Carbohydrates, in particular, are the biggest source of sugar fuel, even if they’re “good carbs” like fruits and whole grains.
-As a result, when your body starts to run on ketones, the switch will keep your insulin from spiking, which will allow your body to burn fat and maintain muscle.
+As a result, when your body starts to run on ketones, the switch will keep your Fat Storing Hormone from spiking, which will allow your body to burn fat and maintain muscle.

 Overall, it’s a healthier, more efficient source of fuel for the body and the brain.

 Intermittent Fasting Will Lower Blood Sugar Levels More

 Intermittent fasting decreases that spike even more.
 Why?
 Spikes in Fat Storing Hormone also come from the quantity of food that you eat.
 Even if you’re consuming mostly fat, you will still get an Fat Storing Hormone spike if it’s an especially large meal.
 That’s why I recommend a combination of keto and intermittent fasting.
 This will lower your blood sugar levels and improve your health overall.

 That said, if you’re still taking the medication and you’re doing keto with intermittent fasting, you could end up with excessively low blood sugar.

 That’s because you’re duplicating your treatment.
 If you’re on keto with intermittent fasting, it’s likely that you won’t even need the medication - or you’ll need a much lower dose to maintain your blood sugar levels.
 That’s because keto with intermittent fasting decreases the need for blood sugar medication like glucagon, Fat Storing Hormone injections, or glucose tablets.